DanielCufino/devrel-public-workshops/README.md

 # Airflow Quickstart - Complete version

-Welcome! 🚀

-This is the repository for Astronomer's Airflow Quickstart.
+Welcome to Astronomer's [Apache Airflow®](https://airflow.apache.org/) ETL Quickstart! 🚀

-This quickstart contains a fully functional Airflow project for **ReLeaf**, a personalized tree recommendation service.
-The project demonstrates an ETL (extract-transform-load) pattern to generate tree planting recommendations for anyone from individuals to large cooperations 🌲🌳🌴!
+You will set up and run a fully functional Airflow project for **ReLeaf**, a TaaS (Trees-as-a-Service) business that provides personalized, hyperlocal recommendations for which trees to plant in an area.
+This quickstart contains both, an ETL (extract-transform-load) pattern and a GenAI DAG to generate tree planting recommendations for anyone from individuals to large corporations 🌲🌳🌴!

 ![Screenshot of the Airflow UI showing the ETL DAG contained in this Quickstart](/img/tutorials/3-0_airflow-quickstart-etl_full_dag.png)

+> [!TIP]
-Optionally, you can chose to use the [workshop version](https://github.com/astronomer/devrel-public-workshops/tree/airflow-quickstart-workshop) of this quickstart with hands-on exercises to learn more about key Airflow features.
+> Optionally, you can choose to use the [workshop version](https://github.com/astronomer/devrel-public-workshops/tree/airflow-quickstart-workshop) of this quickstart with hands-on exercises in the README to practice using key Airflow features.

 ## Time to complete